cs8898/nitro_devproxy_mre/README.md

    * `/foo` as entrypoint
    * initialize directly on proxy creation (similar to nitro [dev/server.ts](https://github.com/unjs/nitro/blob/main/src/dev/server.ts#L259C1-L267C8))
 2. add `/foo` to nitro devProxy
+3. add `/bar` to httpxy_mre
+   * acutally httpxy is ignoring the path
+   * nitro is just dropping the path of the route